Friday, October 31, 2008

 *Conforming loan limits listed above are for a single-family owner occupied residence.

-The Harriman Team and William Raveis Mortgage
+Courtesy of The Harriman Team and William Raveis Mortgage

 *All rates are subject to change.
 Minimum down payment and credit score requirements may apply.